Ballganda/mkbx/README.md

-;;Can modifiers be used ;;----------------------------------------------------------------------- ;; Yes, most of them.
-ALT can not be used.
-HIDmacros limitation.
+;;Can modifiers be used ;;----------------------------------------------------------------------- ;; Yes, some of them.
+ALT and WIN can not be used.
+HIDmacros limitation.?.

 ;;Quirks?
 ;;-----------------------------------------------------------------------